-Making valentine’s heart sugar cookie with kids in the month of February will fill your heart with joy and love.
+Making Valentine’s heart sugar cookie with kids in February will fill your heart with joy and love.
 Valentine’s is all about love and bring this love with a simple craft that is hands-on and full of laughter.
 Valentine’s Day cutout Sugar Cookes are a fun way to brighten up the winter day.

-My mother, Christene, love the Lord and loved her family.
-She enjoyed the holidays and would express her love to her family by making holidays special, exciting and full of joy.
-One of my favorite holidays is Valentines, with its bright red and pink colors, and hearts used and every craft.
+My mother, Christene, loves the Lord and loved her family.
+She enjoyed the holidays and would express her love to her family by making holidays special, exciting, and full of joy.
+One of my favorite holidays is Valentine’s, with its bright red and pink colors, hearts used, and every craft.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-I have kept the Valentines tradition of making delicious sprinkled heart sugar cookies and frosting heart cookies every year.
+I have kept Valentine’s tradition of making delicious sprinkled heart sugar cookies and frosting heart cookies every year.
 Even the grayest dark Ohio February day can be bright with a delicious frosted sugar cookie.
-Don’t forget to teach your children the skill of making a symmetrical heart by simply using a piece of folded construction paper and a pair of scissors, write Valentine’s Day cards and love letters.
-Go to my post on the fun art of cutting your paper hearts by hand.

 - Clear all our kitchen counters as this can be a big project with little ones.